instaloader/instaloader/README.rst

 ^^^^^^^^^^^^^^^^

 Specify a list of profiles or #hashtags.
-For each of these, Instaloader downloads all posts along with the pictures's captions and the current **profile picture**.
+For each of these, Instaloader creates a folder and downloads all posts along with the pictures's captions and the current **profile picture**.
+If an already-downloaded profile has been renamed, Instaloader automatically **finds it by its unique ID** and renames the folder likewise.

 --profile-pic-only         Only download profile picture.
 --skip-videos              Do not download videos.